The Story Star System

 Average of 4-4.49

-A book that achieves a 4-4.49 average will achieve a 2 star.
-This is a book that rises above other indie books and has a strong control of craft, whether it be a very well told narrative or amazing characters, or a mix of both.
+A book with a 4-4.49 average will achieve 3 stars.
+This book rises above many other indie titles and shows a strong control of craft: whether through a tightly controlled narrative, fascinating characters, or thoughtful prose, it’s a book worth remembering.

 Average of 4.5-4.99

-A book that achieves a 4.5-4.99 will achieve a 3 star.
-A 3 star book is rare and is a masterwork.
-Often it is highly original or redefines common tropes in the genre.
-Excellently strong craft.
+A book with a 4.5-4.99 will achieve 4 stars.
+A 4 star book is rare and represents a masterwork.
+Often, these books are highly original or redefines genre tropes, as well as demonstrating exceptional craftmanship.

 A perfect score of 5

-A book that achieves a perfect 5 on every one of the 7 categories will recieve a 4 star.
-We believe this to probably be impossible but perhaps one day a book will achieve a perfect score.
+A book that achieves a perfect 5 in every one of the seven categories will receive 5 stars.
+We believe this to be impossible but we’re very happy to be proven wrong!

 Relaxed & Friendly